A Place of Medieval Splendor

-In 1703 the castle was rebuilt but was quickly destroyed again by the Russian Army in 1703 during the Great Northern War.
-It is still in this ruined state today and as you can see from the pictures.
-The complex is still a very impressive sight that is a wonderful place to explore.
+In 1703 Cesis castle was rebuilt but was quickly destroyed again by the Russian Army in 1703 during the Great Northern War.
+It is still in this ruined state today, as you can see from the pictures.
+The castle complex is still a very impressive sight and a wonderful place to explore.
 On the day we visited, we were blessed with some amazing weather.
-It was lovely to wander around the castle and its surrounding park just soaking up the beauty and the atmosphere.
+It was lovely to wander around the castle and its surrounding park.
+It was great just to soak up the beauty and atmosphere of the place.
 Even in the height of the summer we weren’t fighting crowds of people like in so many other places.
 Make sure you take a visit to the castle prison.
 Also take the trouble to climb the Western Tower and get an amazing view over Cesis.

 #3 – New Cesis Castle

 Right next door to the Medieval Castle is new Cesis Castle, which was built in 1777.
-In reality the building was the residence of Count Carl Sievers , who was a nobleman of from a famous Baltic German family.
-The new castle was built on the site of the eastern block of the castle and is joined to the end wall of the fortification tower, as you can see in the picture below.
+In reality the building was the residence of Count Carl Sievers, who was a nobleman of from a famous Baltic German family.
+The new Castle was built on the site of the eastern block of the old castle and is joined to the end wall of the fortification tower.
 If you visit, make sure you stop by the Cesis Exhibition Centre as well and check out the arts and crafts.